vezzolter/DSA/DataStructures/Array/StaticArray/StaticArray.md

 ---
 **Compiler Generated:**
-- `Default Constructor` — creates a new array: for primitive data types allocates space without initializing, for complex data types calls their corresponding constructors.
+- `Default Constructor` — creates an empty array.
+- `Parametrized Constructors` — there are usually many ways to construct and initialize the container, and it’s often up to the developer to decide which ones to implement based on the container’s needs.
-- `Copy Constructor` — creates a new array by copying elements from another array.
+- `Copy Constructor` — creates a new array by copying the structure and values of another array.
+  - if the other array is empty, initializes an empty array.
-- `Move Constructor` — creates a new array by moving elements from another array, leaving the original array in a valid, but unspecified state.
-This avoids the overhead of copying and instead merely shifts the ownership of the memory.
+- `Move Constructor` — creates a new array by transferring ownership of the memory from another array, leaving the original array in a valid but unspecified state.
+  - if the other array is empty, initializes an empty array.
-- `Copy Assignment Operator` — overwrites every element of already existing array with the corresponding element of another array by copying them.
+- `Copy Assignment Operator` — overwrites each element of already existing array with the corresponding element of another array by copying them.
+  - if the other array is empty, initializes an empty array.
-- `Move Assignment Operator` — overwrites every element of already existing array with the corresponding element of another array by moving them, leaving the original array in a valid, but unspecified state.
-This avoids the overhead of copying and instead merely shifts the ownership of the memory.
+- `Move Assignment Operator` — overwrites each element of already existing array with the corresponding element of another array by transferring ownership of the memory from another array, leaving the original array in a valid but unspecified state.
-- `Destructor` — performs end-actions on array: for primitive data types does nothing because they don't hold resources that need to be explicitly cleaned up, for complex data types calls the corresponding destructors.
+  - if the other array is empty, initializes an empty array.
+- `Destructor` — releases the array's allocated memory, calling destructors for complex data types to ensure proper cleanup of resources.

 ---
 <p align="center"><img src="./Images/OperationsIterators.png"/></p>